roseg31/Capstone-Dual-Screen-App/README.md

 3. Finally, open up the file called WindowConfiguration.exe to launch our application.
 4. A video tutorial of how our application works is supplied at the bottom of this README (Skip to 15:17 for demo)

+# Documentation
+Documentation for this project can be viewed by visiting the path *Capstone-Dual-Screen-App-master\Documentation*.
+This includes all technical documents from Fall, Winter and Spring.

 # Introduction
 The Asus ZenBook Pro Duo is a new paradigm in laptop computing.
 While having multiple monitors have become common, the idea of having multiple screens on a mobile device such as a laptop is a relatively new idea.
 The Asus ZenBook Pro Duo is one of the first multi-screen portable devices on the market and as such, faces some interesting challenges.